realXtend/doc/arch_article/avapp.rst

-The concept of an avatar characterizes virtual worlds -- VW functionality is often described by how the user is in the world as an avatar through which she can act.
-It is so central that technologies like the protocol used in Second Life assume it, the concept is hardcoded in the platform.
+The concept of an avatar characterizes virtual worlds -- virtual world functionality is often described by how the user is in the world as an avatar through which she can act.
+It is so central that technologies like the LLUDP protocol used in Second Life assume it, the concept is hardcoded in the platform.
 We argue that it should not exist on the base level, to allow arbitrary applications to be built.
 However, a generic platform must of course allow the implementation of avatar